tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     When you go to a website, you submit the request using the GET HTTP method.
 There are other HTTP methods you can use when interacting with REST APIs.
 Here are the common methods used when working with REST endpoints:

-    {% if site.format == "kindle" %}

-    POST
-    :  Ceate a resource

-    GET
-    :  Read a resource

-    PUT
-    :  Update a resource

-    DELETE
-    :  Delete a resource
-    {% else %}

     <table>
        <colgroup>
           <col width="30%" />